alexjsmac/alexjsmac.github.io/_pages/about.md

 title: About Me
 ---

-Originally I'm from Thunder Bay, ON and graduated from Fanshawe College's Music Industry Arts program before getting an HBSc in Computer Science from Western University.

-The intersection of sound and technology is really what I'm about.
-From there, things stem out into sub-genres such as machine learning and ecology.

-I also like to run and enjoy the odd video game...

-*"What we spend our time on is probably the most important decision we make." - Ray Kurzweil*
+Alex is a recent graduate of McMaster University's MA program in Communication and New Media and is now working as an Applied Machine Learning Engineer in the broadcast industry.
+He is originally from Northern Ontario and now resides in Hamilton, ON.
+His passion for music and technology guides his artistic practice investigating applications of machine learning in the arts.
+He has earned both a diploma in Music Industry Arts from Fanshawe College and an HBSc in Computer Science from Western University.
+So far he has presented works and performed at international conferences such as ICLC, NIME, and the Network Music Festival.
+Locally, Alex is also a member of a progressive rock band called Deepsea Challenger and McMaster's Cybernetic Orchestra, a live-coding laptop ensemble.